!—techpro365 Scroll to top widget Start--> <!—techpro365 Scroll to top widget End-->

 which has defined symptoms from increasing amounts of exposure similar

 to the flu.
 Radon gas exposure has no early discernible symptoms.

 A client of mine was told by his doctor at his yearly exam that he should test for radon gas.
 Why?... because it's good preventive medicine.
 You could kind of call it a blood test for your home.

 Back to my client...
 He left with doctors orders to get radon test kit for his home.
 He found that the radon level in his home was 23pCi/L or nearly 4 times the acceptable Environmental Protection Agency's action level of 4pCi/L. He also learned that the former owner of his home had just died of lung cancer.
 Needless to say he was in a hurry to get his home fixed.

 Radon gas has a half life of 3.8 days which breaks down into Polonium and then into a Lead atom.
 Although these elements are toxic to humans the quantities that are deposited into our bodies aren't sufficient to cause major health issues.
 So there are no early radon gas poisoning symptoms, but the release process of these elements into the delicate lung tissue can cause lung cancer!

 Conducting a radon test in your home is very simple.
-We have located a web site that sells low cost radon testing products that are 100% EPA approved and easy to use.
+We sell low cost radon testing products that are 100% EPA approved and easy to use.
 You can order online and have your kit within just a few days.
 Testing of your home can be completed in just a few days and you will have your results in less than a week.